Satan: Hebrew Bible

-Some passages may refer to Satan, without using the word itself. describes the sons of Eli as "sons of Belial"; the name "Belial" may be a synonym for "satan", although elsewhere in the Bible "belial" is a word meaning "worthlessness" and the phrase "sons of belial" is translated as "worthless fellows".
+Some passages may refer to the satan, without using the word itself. describes the sons of Eli as "sons of Belial"; the name "Belial" may be a synonym for "satan", although elsewhere in the Bible "belial" is a word meaning "worthlessness" and the phrase "sons of belial" is translated as "worthless fellows".
 In Yahweh sends a "troubling spirit" to torment King Saul as a mechanism to ingratiate David with the king.
 In the prophet Micaiah describes to King Ahab a vision of Yahweh sitting on his throne surrounded by the Host of Heaven.
 Yahweh asks the Host which of them will lead Ahab astray.
 A "spirit", whose name is not specified, but who is analogous to the satan, volunteers to be "a Lying Spirit in the mouth of all his Prophets".

 Book of Job

 The satan appears in the Book of Job, a poetic dialogue set within a prose framework, which may have been written around the time of the Babylonian captivity.
 In the text, Job is a righteous man favored by Yahweh. describes the "sons of God" (bənê hāʼĕlōhîm) presenting themselves before Yahweh.
 Yahweh asks one of them, "the satan", where he has been, to which he replies that he has been roaming around the earth.
 Yahweh asks, "Have you considered My servant Job?"
 The satan replies by urging Yahweh to let him torture Job, promising that Job will abandon his faith at the first tribulation.
 Yahweh consents: the satan destroys Job's servants and flocks, yet Job refuses to condemn Yahweh.
 The first scene repeats itself, with the satan presenting himself to Yahweh alongside the other "sons of God".
 Yahweh points out Job's continued faithfulness, to which the satan insists that more testing is necessary; Yahweh once again gives him permission to test Job.
 In the end, Job remains faithful and righteous, and it is implied that the satan is shamed in his defeat.